stolostron/deploy/README.md

 First, you need to export KUBECONFIG=/path/to/some/cluster/kubeconfig

+**If you're deploying a downstream build** export DOWNSTREAM="true".
+Optionally export `ACM_CUSTOM_REGISTRY_REPO` if you want to deploy the downstream build from a repo other than `acm-d`.
+Make sure you have `snapshot.ver` set to a downstream build, or pass it into the start.sh script!

 1. Run the `start.sh` script.
 You have the following options (use one at a time) when you run the command:

 ```